MihirMongia/MihirMongia.github.io/_pages/about.md

 My most important research contributions
 ======
 I have developed algorithms two to three orders of magnitude faster for clustering and searching gargantuan databases of mass spectrometry.
-In my last project I am currently working on an algorithm that can identify peptides from mass spectrometry measurements that is both fast and accurate.
-No current algorithm can do both simultaneously.
-I expect at minimum the ideas from these two algorithms to permeate industry.
+I expect at minimum the ideas from this algorithm to permeate industry.

 Past work experience
 ======